endurox-dev/endurox/README.md

 Note that *proc* must be in path and ORACLE_HOME must be set.
 Also Oracle DB libraries must be present in LD_LIBRARY_PATH (or equivalent environment for target OS).

+- To force memory alignment usage, use '-DDEFINE_ALIGNMENT_FORCE=1', by default on for SPARC cpus.